 The golden age of television series

-It is no coincidence that we might be living right now a so-called “golden age” of TV series, for what is a series but a plot that stretches, stretches, stretches and stretches sometimes to infinity?
+It is no coincidence that, according to the experts, we might be living right now a so-called “golden age” of TV series, for what is a series but a plot that stretches, stretches, stretches and stretches sometimes to infinity?

 We are already many the generations who have grown up with adult cartoons, among which The Simpsons stands out, understandably since it counts a whopping number of 27 seasons; but also the irreverent and increasingly great South Park, counting 19; Family Guy which is on its 16th season, and American Dad, which adds another ten.